U.S. Route 101 in California: Route description

+(a) Route 5 near Seventh Street in Los Angeles to Route 1, Funston approach, and, subject to Section 72.1, the approach to the Golden Gate Bridge in the Presidio of San Francisco via Santa Barbara, San Luis Obispo, and Salinas.

+(b) A point in Marin County opposite San Francisco to the Oregon state line via Crescent City.

+The definition purposely omits the segment crossing the Golden Gate Bridge, as it is maintained by the Golden Gate Bridge, Highway and Transportation District and is not part of the state highway system.
+The American Association of State Highway and Transportation Officials (AASHTO)'s U.S. Route logs, along with most maps, have included the bridge as part of US 101, despite California's legal definition.
+The bridge along with the rest of US 101 is also part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

-Portions of US 101 are eligible to be included in the State Scenic Highway System.
+US 101 is part of the California Freeway and Expressway System, and portions of it are eligible to be included in the State Scenic Highway System.
 It is officially designated as a scenic highway by the California Department of Transportation (Caltrans) from Goleta to Las Cruces in Santa Barbara County, and through Del Norte Coast Redwoods State Park in Del Norte County.
 This designation means that there are substantial sections of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.